MolBIFFM/diana/README.md

 ---

 The specification of the assembly of a Gene Ontology or Reactome network.
 A Gene Ontology network is composed of terms, a Reactome network of pathways.
-Both report the enrichment of each respective entity by proteins in the protein-protein interaction network along with their relations in these databases.
+Both report the enrichment of each respective entity by proteins in the protein-protein interaction network, along with their relations in these databases.

-The proteins considered can be restricted based on their associated measurements, either by a union or intersection of subsets of proteins exceeding the specified ranges.
+The proteins considered can be restricted, based on measurements associated with them, either by a union or intersection of specified subsets.

 ```json
 [